BruceChanJianLe/google-benchmark/README.md

 This repository is me trying to use google-benchmark :D

+If you are looking for a template cpp project with google benchmark, check [this](https://github.com/BruceChanJianLe/cpp-benchmark) out!

 For more details, please visit the office github repo (https://github.com/google/benchmark).

 ## Installing